 - Support Services provide a wide range of services vital to the Department's infrastructure and functionality.
-These include Information Technology, Fleet Service Bureau, Communications Bureau, Arrest Processing, Records Management, and Training. - The Detective Division investigates reported crimes, arrests offenders, and participates in criminal prosecutions.
-In addition to the precinct detective squads, other squads include the Arson/Bomb, Crimes Against Property, Electronics, Homicide, Robbery, Special Services, Central Detectives, Evidence Management, Narcotics/Vice, and Special Investigations. - The Patrol Division primarily provides uniformed police services through the six precincts, Highway Patrol, Marine/Aviation Bureau, Mounted Unit, Emergency Ambulance Bureau, and the Bureau of Special Operations.
+These include Information Technology, Fleet Service Bureau, Communications Bureau, Arrest Processing, Records Management, and Training - The Detective Division investigates reported crimes, arrests offenders, and participates in criminal prosecutions.
+In addition to the precinct detective squads, other squads include the Arson/Bomb, Asset Forfeiture and Intelligence, Electronics, Homicide, Robbery, Special Services, Central Detectives, Evidence Management, Narcotics/Vice, and Special Investigations. - The Patrol Division primarily provides uniformed police services through the six precincts, Highway Patrol, Marine/Aviation Bureau, Mounted Unit, Emergency Ambulance Bureau, and the Bureau of Special Operations.

 Homeland Security is within the Patrol Division and is a top priority given the current state of affairs throughout the world.
-Since 2009, terrorists have killed 90 people in the United States.
-In May 2016, Federal Bureau of Investigation Director James Comey estimated that out of the more than 1,000 active homegrown terror investigations, around 80 percent are linked to Islamic State Iraq and Syria (ISIS).
-Since 2014, 102 individuals have been arrested by authorities and 3 have been charged in absentia in ISIS-linked cases.
 In response to this, the Department has built a significant intelligence function related to homeland security that includes the issuance of regular intelligence bulletins, monitoring of social media, and working with local, state, and federal partners in law enforcement to ensure that critical intelligence is shared and received in real-time.